-1. How does this verse deepen our understanding of God's character and His relationship with creation?
+1. How does this verse contribute to the biblical doctrine of creation, fall, or redemption?
 2. What obstacles prevent us from living out the truths presented in this verse?
 3. How does understanding Christ as the ultimate fulfillment illuminate this passage's meaning?